 Clearly this company has stolen and unjustly profited from your speech being issued to the public.
-We would not be surprised if you started seeing dollar signs in anticipation for a major payday.
+We would not be surprised if you started seeing dollar signs in anticipation of a major payday.

 But not so fast, jurisprudence is a terrain that very few know how to navigate let alone win.
-Your lawyer might make you aware that Martin Luther King’s, I have a dream speech was subject of a copyright dispute and the ruling was in the deceased’s favor.
+Your lawyer might make you aware that Martin Luther King’s, I have a dream speech was subject to a copyright dispute and the ruling was in the deceased’s favor.
 Where the judgment handed down stated; “The author is the creator or the person who gives life or the composer and without whom the work would not exist.”
-This is perfect consolation to your ears and your lawyer up right?
+This is a perfect consolation to your ears and your lawyer upright?
 Wrong very very wrong.

 You may not receive all those dollars dancing around in your eyes, but you might be able to stop the media house or network from unjustly enriching themselves from your recordings because they rendered it into a tangible form.